Prag8855/aab/content/guides/residence-permit.md

 **If you have a [[Schengen visa]]**, you must leave Germany before it expires.
 Schengen visas are for tourism, not immigration.
 You can rarely extend it.
 You can rarely convert it into a residence permit.[^48] You can't get a *[[Fiktionsbescheinigung]]*.

 ### Travel with an expired residence permit

+If you leave Germany with an expired residence permit, they might not let you re-enter Germany.
+A *[[Fiktionsbescheinigung]]* lets you travel with an expired residence permit.

 **[How the Fiktionsbescheinigung works ➞](/guides/fiktionsbescheinigung)**